 You’ll find ciders handcrafted with special ingredients and small-batch attention for a complex and unique flavor experience at The Cider Farm.
 The farm’s four primary ciders are made from English and French cider apples and are meant to be crisp and pair well with food.
 The restaurant serves small plates, bigger plates and cheese and charcuterie boards from sustainable farms in Wisconsin.

-Island Orchard Cider offers Normandy-style hard cider adapted from French, English and American cider cultivars and melded with Washington Island’s climate and rocky limestone style.
+Open April - December, Island Orchard Cider in Door County offers Normandy-style hard cider adapted from French, English and American cider cultivars and melded with Washington Island’s climate and rocky limestone style.
 Sit back and enjoy several varieties of cider, including Apple Cherry Cider, Oak Aged Apple Cider and Pear Cider, all of which can be sampled at their cider house in Ellison Bay.

 On an 80-acre farm along the Great River Road, the owners of Maiden Rock Winery & Cidery make products from fermented apple juice and fresh fruit.
 Wine and cider samples are available in the tasting room, where you’ll find semi-dry, dry, sweet and sparkling ciders produced from different apple varieties.